 Why a Leopard 50?

-Living aboard long-term with young kids, while planning to sail offshore, and stay at anchor in fairly remote areas, we sought a boat that offered large living spaces and storage, as well as an inherently safe layout.
+Living aboard long-term with young kids, while planning to sail offshore, and stay at anchor in fairly remote areas, we wanted a boat that offered large living spaces and storage, as well as an inherently safe layout.

-Helm position
+☔️ Helm position

 While it sacrifices some steering feel and opposite corner visibility, the mid-height helm (a.k.a bulkhead helm) is our preferred setup over the aft helm and flybridge helm.
 Aft helms are great for rudder feel and reverse-docking, but are very exposed to the elements in case of rough weather.
 Flybridge helms are great for visibility, but mean a raised boom which affects sailing performance and the ease of accessing the sail when needed, plus they make communication difficult with the rest of the crew downstairs.